 A pension is a long-term investment.
 Its value can go down as well as up and could be worth less than was paid in.
 Laws and tax rules may change in the future.
 Your own circumstances and where you live in the UK will also have an impact on tax treatment.

-There are a few different ways to help you reduce the amount of tax you pay.
+There are a few different ways to help you reduce the amount of tax you pay on your pension income.

 - Make a donation to charity: Making a donation to a charity using Gift Aid can help lower your total taxable income.

-- Salary Exchange: If you're working, you can pay into a pension using Salary Exchange.
+- Salary Exchange: If you're working, you may be able to pay into a workplace pension using Salary Exchange.
 It can lower the National Insurance you pay.
 This might not be right for you and not everyone can do this as it depends on whether your employer offers this option or not.

 These tips should not be regarded as financial advice.
 We recommend you seek appropriate guidance or advice before you make any decisions.
 From age 50, you can also get free impartial guidance from Pension Wise, a service from MoneyHelper.
 Visit the MoneyHelper website or call 0800 138 3944.